-Under the 2020 and 2022 limits, the 403(b) retirement plan maximum contribution, as an elective deferral, is $20,500.
-However, if you are at least 50 years old or older, you are eligible to contribute another $6,500 per year, which is considered a “catch-up” contribution.
+Under the 2023 limits, the 403(b) retirement plan maximum contribution, as an elective deferral, is $22,500.
+However, if you are at least 50 years old or older, you are eligible to contribute another $7,500 per year, which is considered a “catch-up” contribution.
 Your employer’s 403(b) match limit is up to 25% of your salary per year.

-Under this year’s maximum limits, the total of your elective deferrals and your employer’s matched contributions cannot exceed $57,000.
+Under this year’s maximum limits, the total of your elective deferrals and your employer’s matched contributions cannot exceed $66,000.
 Because they are indexed for inflation, these limits may change annually or periodically in order to remain in line with the economy.
-This amount for 2020 is $57,000.

 Your elective deferrals are looked at separately from your employer’s contributions as a match.
 Each is subject to its own tax treatment and limits.
 Your elective salary deferrals can be placed in a post-tax Roth 403(b) or a tax-deferred traditional 403(b) account, or even a combination of Roth and traditional.
 The key is that all salary deferrals must be equal or less than the annual maximum.
 Any matching funds from your employer are always placed in the tax-deferred portion of your 403(b) plan.

 If you are an employee with 15 or more years of service with your current employer and your annual contribution amount doesn’t exceed $5,000 per year, you are eligible to contribute an additional $3,000 per year.
 There is a lifetime maximum “catch-up” of $15,000.
 This is where it gets the name “15-year rule.”
 The idea is to give people who have been slow to ramp up their retirement savings the opportunity to boost their annual contributions when they are able.